 If you're thinking about homeschooling your child, the first step is to check the homeschooling laws in your state.
 These laws vary from state to state, and they outline the requirements that you need to follow in order to homeschool legally.
+The Homeschool Legal Defense Alliance is a great place to start your research.
 Once you know the requirements in your state, you can start planning your homeschooling program.
 Here are five easy steps to help you get started:

 1. Choose a homeschooling method or curriculum that aligns with your child's learning style and your educational philosophy.
 There are many different homeschooling methods and curricula to choose from, so take your time and research your options carefully.